 Step 5: Describe the products to be purchased from the seller

-Step 6: The purchaser will certify the property being purchased is for resale and sign and date the certificate.
+Step 6: The purchaser will certify that the property is for resale and sign and date the certificate.

 DR 0563 Sales Tax Exemption Certificate Form